Wamacava/YoctoRpi0/README.txt

 1) Clone this repo in convinient, empty direcoty.
 Cd to this directory

-2) Run
-   $ mkdir sstate tmp build downloads yocto

-3) Download board support package and poky to your yocto directory by running:
+2) Download board support package and poky to your yocto directory by running:
-   $ ./download-sources.sh
+   $ ./init-project.sh

-4) in your main project folder run
+3) in your main project folder run
    $ ./build-image.sh

-5) The last operation will take few hours on the firt time.
+4) The last operation will take few hours on the firt time.
 Next builds will be faster bacuase only changes will be compiled

 To create SD card:
 1) cd to your main project directory